piotrwitek/typesafe-actions/README.md

 ## Compare to others

-Here you can find out the differences compared to other solutions.
+Here you can find out a detailed comparison of `typesafe-actions` to other solutions.

 ### `redux-actions`